 Darting onto a lesser-used animal track, he spurred Ruby into a brief sprint.
-Then, after a sharp switchback, he ducked under a ledge that hid him from sight, drew his bow, and fitted three arrows.
+After a sharp switchback, he ducked under a ledge that hid him from sight, drew his short bow, and fitted three arrows.

 Blackhawk and his riders thundered past.

 It was a mistake no one familiar with Easy Mountain could have made.
 First-year knights trained here each morning.
 It was the easy part of their day, hence its name.
 These hills were riddled with crevasses, many seemingly bottomless.
 They also contained ledges and passageways within their walls.
 Over the last century, the knights had learned them all.

 Jonathan listened to the echoes of hoofbeats recede.
 Then he circled back through the woods to where he’d encountered Blackhawk.
 He intended to set up an ambush.
 By returning to their starting point, he’d maximize the time the horsemen wasted searching for him.